Fidifis/isha-automations/docs/README.md

 Currently we use HTTP API gateway with custom authorizer.
 For future we plan using a REST api with Api keys and Usage plans. **So the API key may change in future!** There shouldn't be any other change for api consumers.

+### The source

+The API keys are stored inside AWS Systems Manager Parameter Store.
+The Authorizer Lambda has a base path to recursively search for keys.
+Currently this is set to `/isha/auth/{env}`
+Then follows a key name - composed of department and sub-entity (country code, in case of Global Reach) `/isha/auth/live/GR/cz`

 ## Fonts

 This table tracks what fonts are used for what purpose